-The Binding energy for each drug ligand exported for analysis from the Autodock Vina v4.2 software and need-based analysis performed manually using python script and excel software.
-Drug target interaction analysed with Ligplot+ (Laskowski & Swindells, 2011).
+The Binding energy for each drug ligand exported for analysis from the Autodock Vina v4.2 software and need-based analyses performed manually using python script and excel software.
+Drug target interaction analysed with Ligplot+ [22].

-Results and Discussion
+Results

-Drug repurposing study for FDA approves 1735 drug molecules with less than 700 MW included in the present study virtual screening performed against total 24 modelled proteins and 3 PDB structures in seven stage to predict the best combination for COVID19 treatment.
+Drug repurposing study for FDA approved 1735 drug molecules < 700 MW included in the present study.
+The molecular docking accomplished against a total of 24 modeled proteins and 3 PDB structures followed by seven-stage screening to determine the best combination for COVID19 treatment.

-Library creation and Docking

-In the first stage, a total of 4,68,650 docking solutions obtained from Molecular docking of approved 1735 drug molecules against 27 COVID19 proteins (Table 1).

-Best pose selection

-From Autodock Vina output, one best pose was extracted from out of 10 poses in the second stage and 46,865 pose data utilized for further analysis (Table 1).
+In the first stage, a total of 4,68,650 docking solutions obtained from Molecular docking of approved 1735 drug molecules against 27 COVID19 proteins.
+From Autodock Vina output, one best pose was extracted from out of 10 poses in the second stage and 46,865 pose data utilized for further analysis (Table 2).
+In stage three screening step, the top 20 drug molecules based on binding energy were separated for each COVID19 Protein.

-Top 20 drug selection

-In stage 3rd screening step, the top 20 drug molecules based on binding energy were separated for each COVID19 Protein.
 Which lead to 540 drugs with a potential range of docking scores (Table 1 & 2, Figure 1).

-Removal of redundant drug

-The merger of the top 20 dock score for all COVID19 protein together yields 133 unique drugs from the 540 drugs (Supplementary material).
+The redundant drugs removed with the merger of the top 20 dock score for all COVID19 protein together yields 133 unique drugs from the 540 drugs (Supplementary material).

-Safe Drug selection

 All the 133 drugs were manually inspected for pharmacological activity reported in Drugbank.
 Consequently, 18 anticancer drugs, 6 anti-inflammatory, 7 anti-HIV, 8 anti-HCV, 6 drugs for lung disease, 3 drugs for anti-parasitic activity, 2 anti-migraine and few other activities reported.

-Drugs with anti-cancer activity and clinically major side effects contained drugs were omitted.
+The anti-cancer drugs and drugs with clinically major side effects were omitted.
 The remaining 35 drugs were selected for further comparative analysis.
-This included anti-HIV, anti-HCV, anti-Inflammatory, Lung disease, anti-migraine activity and anti-parasitic activity.
-Along with nine clinically reported promising anti-COVD19 drugs also merged for further analysis.
+This included anti-HIV, anti-HCV, anti-Inflammatory, Lung disease, anti-migraine activity, and anti-parasitic activity.
+Along with nine clinically reported promising anti-COVD19 drugs also included for further analysis.

+Table 2: Process flow for screening Stage Process Targets Drugs Remarks 1 Library creation and Docking 27 1735 Obtained total of 468650 docking solutions 2 Selection of best pose for each drug 27 1735 46865 docking solutions 3 Selection of top 20 drugs for each target 27 1735 540 drugs molecules screened 4 Removal of drug redundancy 27 540 Obtained 133 unique drugs 5 Safe Drug selection 27 133 Screening of 35 less toxic and anti-Covid19 drugs 6 Dock score based Rank analysis 27 35 8 drugs 7 Drug combination creation 27 8 6 drugs

-The binding energy of selected 35 compounds was graded in five grades displaying dark green, light green, yellow, orange and red for easy comparison.
+The binding energy of selected 35 compounds graded in five grades displaying dark green, light green, yellow, orange and red for easy comparison.
 Concerning anti-COVID19 activity against single and multiple target analysis, the best results obtained for 8 drugs from anti-HCV followed by 7 anti-HIV and 3 currently clinically used drugs.
 In addition to that, 1 drug from an anti-inflammatory and anti-migraine group also had a good docking score.
-The overall analysis also showed the comparatively better scoring of the selected drug in this study over currently clinically applied drugs for COVID19 treatment.
-(Figure 1).
+The overall analysis presented the comparatively better scoring of the selected drug in this study over currently clinically applied drugs for COVID19 treatment (Figure 1) To narrow down the number of drug combinations and removing drug acting on the same target binding energy replaced with docking rank.
+Based on dock rank 10 drugs selected for further analysis (Figure 2).
+To reduce the drug for treatment and avoid duplication, the drug acting on the same target was removed.
+Consequently, the combination of Elbasvir, Ledipasvir, Paritaprevir, Velpatasvir, Antrafenine Ergotamine drug figured out as a potential cocktail for COVID19 treatment (Figure 3).